Applied Liberation PsychologyTM

 With the right tools, you can learn to:

-*Regulate your nervous system in the face of systemic stress
+*Regulate your nervous system in the face of stress

 *Reclaim attention as a tool of liberation